-The Low-Income Program is projected not to be cost-effective, with a TRC test ratio of 0.48.
+The Low-Income Program is projected to be nearly cost-effective, with a TRC test ratio of 0.997.
 Table 31 shows net present value benefits and costs, net benefits, and the overall benefit/cost ratio.

 &lt;sup>2 Total values may not equal the sum of all program year values due to rounding.